h0MER247/swGL/README.md

 It's reasonably fast - but don't expect interactive framerates for Full HD resolutions :)

 ### How to use
 Compile the project with Visual Studio and rename the resulting file swGL.dll into OpenGL32.dll.
 Put OpenGL32.dll right into the game directory and start the game.
+GCC 7.2 should work too, but I currently have no Makefile for that.

 ### Supported Games
 As far as I can tell Quake 3, Star Trek Elite Force I & II, Half Life 1, Unreal Tournament 99 and Heavy Metal: F.A.K.K.² work pretty well.